github-newhuopool/NewHuoPool-Guard/README.en.md

-# Huobipool-Guard
+# NewHuoPool-Guard

 > It is recommended to use Docker to manage and run it.
-If you have problems running Docker on Windows, you can download a separate Windows version of the executable to run from the [Release](https://github.com/github-huobipool/Huobipool-Guard/releases) page.
+If you have problems running Docker on Windows, you can download a separate Windows version of the executable to run from the [Release](https://github.com/github-newhuopool/NewHuoPool-Guard/releases) page.

 ## Instructions for use